prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :query wtid: raw wire transfer identifier identifying the wire transfer (a base32-encoded value)
   :query wire_method: name of the wire transfer method used for the wire transfer
   :query exchange: base URL of the exchange that made the wire transfer
-  :query instance: (optional) identificative token of the merchant `instance <https://docs.taler.net/operate-merchant.html#instances-lab>`_ which is being tracked.

   **Response:**